 The diagnosis is easy to make.
 If you develop a lump in the penis, usually, but not always associated with pain, erection issues, and penile curvature (or any combination of the three) you have PD.

 Before beginning treatment, your specialist will take a very thorough history.
-He will ask you about any disorders that are commonly associated with PD.
-The most common of these is Dupytren’s Contracture (which is scar tissue of the tendons of the hand that limit movement and cause pain.)
-Most important is to get the history of the PD itself.
 When did it start?
 Did you have a particular incident where you injured your penis?
 (The most common cause is hitting up against the pubic bone while thrusting.)
 Do you have curvature of the penis?
 Is it progressing, or has it been stable?
 If stable, how long has it been stable?
 Do you still have pain, either with or without an erection?
 Is it getting better?

 When you are erect, besides a curve, do have an hour-glass appearance to the penis?
 Does it hinge when you try to penetrate?
 Is your erection less rigid, past the start of your curvature?